dstumPY/file-modification/README.md

 # file-modification
-This projects aim is to updated file names, properties and paths in an automated way
+This projects aim is to update file properties (e.g. names, creationTime, etc.) in an automated way